Don’t cover Imran Khan’s PTI: Pakistan’s media told to censor popular ex-PM

 Changed tactics

-Azaz Syed, a veteran journalist who works for the country’s largest media outlet Geo, said that while attacks on the media and efforts to censor the press have been a reality of Pakistani journalism for decades, the tactics have now evolved.
+Azaz Syed, a veteran journalist who works for the country’s largest media outlet Geo, said while attacks on the media and efforts to censor the press have been a reality of Pakistani journalism for decades, the tactics have now evolved.

-Referring to a number of incidents in the past, Syed said that, earlier, journalists associated with news organisations would be targeted individually.
+Referring to a number of incidents in the past, Syed said journalists associated with news organisations used to be targeted in their individual capacity.

 “While those individuals, who are primarily working in a personal capacity as social media journalists, still continue to get targeted such as Imran Riaz Khan, by and large, the intimidation and pressure is now exerted on media owners and the top tier of management,” he told Al Jazeera.
 Imran Riaz Khan, a popular TV anchor, was arrested last May while on his way to Oman, and only released four months later.